How to Test Your Time Management System

 At the centre of an effective time management system needs to be the reason that you are at work.
 This reason or reasons needs to be SMART, because if it is not, your conversation will be subjective, rather than objective.
 A subjective discussion is then normally based on hours worked, rather than performance delivered.
 If you do not believe that your lists are absolutely a mirror image then you cannot answer with absolute confidence, this is a major hole in your time management system (Note: A knowledge of KPI’s and KRA’s would be useful for this discussion too).

 3. A customer calls and would like you to start a project that involves working together on a complex challenge – How do you place that project in your time management system?

-Wherever you place it, you must 100% trust that this place in your time management system will remind you at the appropriate time to continually action and be able to review the project.
-If you are not confident that this important project will not get lost in your system and therefore needs to be in your in-tray as a continuous prompt or always on your desk, this a major hole in your time management system.
+Wherever you place it, you must 100% trust that this place in your system that will remind you at the appropriate time to continually action and be able to review the project.
+If you are not confident that this important project will not get lost in your system and therefore needs to be in your in-tray as a continuous prompt or always on your desk, this a major hole in your system.

 For further information, you can find our Ultimate Guide to Time Management Skills here.